Omni Calculator logo

 Radius = Number of people × 70 cm / 2π = 8 × 70 cm / (2 × 3.14) = approx. 90 cm

-The above results mean that if you want to have an eight-seater dining table, you need to have either a 240 cm length rectangular table or 180 cm with seats at the head of the rectangular table or round table, which radius is around 90 cm.
+The above results mean that if you want an eight-seater dining table, you need either a rectangular table 240 cm long or 180 cm long with seats at the head of the rectangular table or a round table with a radius of around 90 cm.

 Check out 30 similar home economics calculators 🏡